Initiatives in Design and Development

 Ceaseless Pursuit to Make Brake Components as Light as Possible

-Since 2007, Akebono has been supplying its brake systems to the McLaren Formula One racing team.
+From 2007, Akebono supplied its brake systems to the McLaren Formula 1 racing team.
 To satisfy McLaren's requirements, Akebono developed technologies that improved the structure, materials, surface finishing and other aspects of its products and worked to enhance the reliability and stability of its brakes to the greatest possible extent, even pursuing a few thousandths weight reduction as well as high rigidity and outstanding cooling performance.

-Striving to develop competitive brakes for use in Formula One, the FIA World Endurance Championship and other prestigious motorsports, Akebono will continue to achieve technological breakthroughs and reflect them in the creation of products for mass production.
-For example, our weight-saving technologies will help enhance fuel efficiency and thereby contribute to lower energy consumption for automobiles.
-Furthermore, by participating in endurance racing, we will advance technologies for the greater wear performance of brakes in heavily loaded conditions.
-This will, in turn, help us create products with a longer life while helping to save resources.
-We are supplying mass-produced products incorporating these technologies to luxury car manufacturers in Europe.
+Striving to develop competitive brakes for use in Formula 1, the FIA World Endurance Championship, the FIA World Rally Championship and other prestigious motorsports, Akebono continues to achieve technological breakthroughs and reflects them in the creation of products for mass production.
+For example, Akebono’s weight-saving technologies help enhance fuel efficiency and thereby contribute to lower energy consumption for automobiles.
+The pursuit of weight reduction contributes to driving stability and fuel efficiency improvement of automobiles, while also helping to save resources.
+We are supplying mass-produced products incorporating these technologies to high-end car manufacturers in Europe.

 Technology to Control Noise and Vibration